On 31 May 2002 Bishop Jozef

 The Expression "Who Once Was Mary"

-In the approved prayer, the Blessed Virgin is referred to as
+In the original approved prayer, the Blessed Virgin was referred to as

 Our Lady of All Nations "who once was Mary".
 It is